galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new history for this tutorial e.g. `RNA-seq reads to counts`
-> 2. Import the files from Figshare using Galaxy's Rule-Based Uploader.
+> 2. Import the files from Figshare using Galaxy's Rule-based Uploader.
 >    - Open the Galaxy Upload Manager
 >    - Click the tab **Rule-based**
 >        - *"Upload data as"*: `Collection(s)`